Miso Soup with Tofu and Mushrooms

 Miso soup is enjoyed in Japan throughout the day.
 It is served for breakfast because it is quick to prepare.
 At dinnertime, this light soup begins or ends the meal.
 Miso is a nutritious protein-rich paste made from fermented ground soybeans mixed with rice, wheat or barley.
 Red (aka) miso or white (shiro) miso can be used to make this soup; the former has a heartier flavor.
 Kombu seaweed, a form of sea kelp, is sold as dried strips in Asian markets and health-food stores.
 Keep the soup from boiling, which destroys its delicate flavors.

-2 oz. fresh enoki mushrooms and/or fresh shiitake mushrooms
+- 2 oz. fresh enoki mushrooms and/or fresh

 Using a damp kitchen towel, wipe, but do not wash, the kombu.
 In a saucepan over medium heat, combine the kombu and the water.
 Slowly bring almost to a boil, then remove and discard the kombu.
 Return the water to a boil and add the bonito flakes; do not stir.
 Immediately remove from the heat and let the flakes sink to the bottom of the pan.
 Pour the stock through a very fine-mesh sieve set over a large bowl.
 Discard the flakes.